koulanurag/opcc/docs/source/quick-start.rst

 Quick Start
 ============

-In the section, we understand minimal and sufficient usage of  `opcc` framework.
+In the section, we understand minimal and sufficient usage of  :code:`opcc` framework.

 ---------
 Queries